matuzalemmuller/dummy-files-creator/README.md

 ## Contributing

-Want to contribute?
-Not everyone has the same opportunities that I had to study and work, so I will be happy if you donate to a [charity](https://www.globalgiving.org/) as it will motivate me to work on more open-source projects as I know that I will be helping someone.

-Also, feel free to fork and/or star the project!
+Feel free to fork and/or star the project.